avijeet-trivedi/Connect6/README.md

-# Connect6 Solver: A Novel Hardware-Software Co-Design Approach
+# Connect6 Game Solver: A Novel Hardware-Software Co-Design Approach

 ## Overview
 Welcome to the Connect6 Solver project!
-This project is a culmination of innovative research in the realms of Hardware-Software Co-design and Game Theory, presenting an novel solution for the classic Connect6 game.
+This project is a amalgamation of Hardware-Software Co-design and Game Theory, presenting a novel solution for the classic Connect6 game.

 ## Key Features